Italian folk music

-Italian folk music has a deep and complex history.
-National unification came quite late to the Italian peninsula, so its many hundreds of separate cultures remained un-homogenized until quite recently.
-Moreover, Italian folk music reflects Italy's geographic position at the south of Europe and in the center of the Mediterranean Sea: Celtic, Slavic, Arabic, Greek, Spanish and Byzantine influences are readily apparent in the musical styles of the Italian regions.
-Italy's rough geography and the historic dominance of small city states has allowed quite diverse musical styles to coexist in close proximity.
+Italian folk music reflects a long and diverse history.
+National unification occurred relatively late on the Italian peninsula, allowing its many hundreds of regional cultures to retain distinct musical traditions.
+Italy’s geographic position—at the southern edge of Europe and central to the Mediterranean Sea—has contributed to a wide array of external influences.
+Celtic, Slavic, Arabic, Greek, Spanish and Byzantine musical elements are readily apparent in regional styles.
+Italy's mountainous geography and the historical dominance of small city-states further encouraged the persistence of localized traditions.